iknowjason/AriaCloud/README.md

 **Password:**  !aria123!

-Most special tools are installed into **/opt** directory if they aren't in the default /usr/local/bin/ path
+**Default Tools Directory** Most special tools are installed into **/opt** directory if they aren't in the default /usr/local/bin/ path

 # 3 Docker Containers:  3 Potential Use Cases
 **Use Case #1:**  aria-base:  Attach to /bin/bash local console, and do your thing.